 - Get some or all of your money in advance.
 You can ask the customer for a deposit on the work you’ll perform or require full payment before you deliver a product or perform a service.
 If getting paid in advance is very unusual in your industry, consider offering a small discount to a big client for payment in advance.

 - When you must invoice customers, do so promptly.
-If possible send them out the same day.
+If possible, send them out the same day.
 Your goal is to get your invoice to the customer soon enough that it gets paid the next time they pay their bills.
 If they pay once a month, and your invoice arrives the day after they’ve cut checks, you’ll need to wait an extra 30 days to get paid.
 Apps like ZenBusiness Money can make your invoicing much faster and easier.

 - Make any discount for early payment prominently visible on your invoice.
 Some businesses will pay invoices sooner if you offer them a slight discount (2% is common) for paying within 10 days or less.
 If you’re offering any such discounts for early payment, make that notice prominent on your invoice and specify exactly what the time frame is for a payment to qualify for an early payment discount.

 - Be sure your customers have a current W9 for your company.
-Businesses often require a W-9 form before they will issue payment, so if you’re working with a business for the first time, ask them if their accounting department will need a W9 – or just send it automatically with your first invoice.
-The W-9 form provides the company with your business name, address and tax identification information (Employer Identification Number (EIN) or if you don’t have one, your Social Security number.)
+Businesses often require a W-9 form before they will issue payment, so if you’re working with a business for the first time, ask them if their accounting department will need a W9 — or just send it automatically with your first invoice.
+The W-9 form provides the company with your business name, address, and tax identification information (Employer Identification Number or, if you don’t have one, your Social Security number).
 They use the information you provide to file required 1099 MISC forms reports at the end of the year.

-- Make sure your invoice includes all necessary details, such as the purchase order number or contract number, the name of the project, your company name, your employer ID (or social security number), your address and telephone number, a detailed list of products or services delivered (and the item numbers if appropriate), the work done (if you bill on an hourly basis), and the invoice total.
+- Make sure your invoice includes all necessary details, such as the purchase order number or contract number, the name of the project, your company name, your Employer ID Number (or Social Security number), your address and telephone number, a detailed list of products or services delivered (and the item numbers if appropriate), the work done (if you bill on an hourly basis), and the invoice total.
 The goal here is to provide the client with all the information they need to approve the invoice process it for payment.

 - Be willing to accept direct ACH payments from larger customers.
 Yes, you’ll have to provide the customer with your banking information, but you should be able to set things up with your bank so they can only transfer money in, not out.
 You could also set up a separate business account just for receiving ACH transfers, and then move the money out as soon as it’s received.
 That would keep your main operating account inaccessible to companies transferring money to you.